moGaara/library-management-system-/README.md

 Delete Patron
-- Delete /api/patrons/{id}
+- DELETE /api/patrons/{id}
-- delete a patron by sending the id
+- delete a patron by sending the id.

 update a patron
 -PUT /api/patrons/{id}
--Updating the details of a patron by sending the ID
+-Updating the details of a patron by sending the ID.
 -  in the request send this book details as follow:
 {
       "name" : "Your name",